TexasInstruments/edgeai-gst-apps-retail-checkout/retail-shopping/doc/FAQ.md

 * I changed the model and its not working.
 What do I do?
   * Try testing the model with the other applications in the edgeai-gst-apps, especially optiflow.
     * Postprocessing plugins can give errors and not tell exactly why (typically coredumps if that is at fault).
 Often, it's errors in the YAML files describing a model
+* During initialization, the model fails to start and I get a lot of TIDL messages.
+What should I do?
+  * Recompilation of the model may be necessary.
+Look at [REPRODUCE.md](./REPRODUCE.md).
+  * The model may not be present, and needs to be downloaded.
+This should happen automatically when first running the script
+  * If there are strange errors about OpenVX not initializing, something likely failed to exit gracefully from running previously.
+Reboot the EVM and try again